GDPR: Legal Service Agreement

 6.1 Subject Matter

 Unless other specified, our Services are authorized for an unlimited period and can be canceled by either Party (that is Crobox or the Client) with a notice period of 3 months.
-This does not prejudice the right to terminate the Service Agreement without notice.
+This does not prejudice the right to terminate -without notice- any other contract in place between Client and Crobox, such as the Service Agreement for example.

 6.3 Nature and Purpose

 See Personal Data Processing, 2.2 Nature and Purpose.

 See Personal Data Processing, 2.4.4 Personal & Sensitive Data (Article 9).

 6.5 Categories of Data Subjects

 See Personal Data Processing, 2.4.2 Categories.

 6.6 Explicit Instructions

 Crobox requires the explicit and written instructions of the Client for any Data Processing unless required to do so by Union or Member State Law.
 Without these instructions, Crobox won’t offer its Services and can’t be held responsible for any claim and/or damage.